 Despite these drawbacks, there's no doubt that solar panel highways are a unique and groundbreaking idea.
 It's the kind of thinking we need to do in order to get ourselves off of our fossil fuel addiction and running on a more eco-friendly power source.
 So in a few years, you just may find yourself driving on glass solar panels instead of asphalt.

-For more information about solar power and other related topics, follow the links on the next page.
+For more information about solar power and other related topics, follow the links below.